WallStreetMojo

 Example 2-17

-Now, assuming we have done everything that needs to be done in our workbook, I will show you the process that needs to be followed to save this created template and utilize it the next time.
+Now, assuming we have done everything that needs to be done in our workbook, we will show the process that needs to be followed to save this created template and utilize it the next time.

 The screenshot is shown below: